paulohloblin/bayesian-net-credit-risk/README.md

-# bayesian-net-credit-risk
+# Learning a Bayesian Network for Credit Risk Assessment.
-Case srudy dedicated to the application of Bayesian Network model for credit risk assessment.
+Case study dedicated to the application of Bayesian Network model for credit risk assessment.